Chelvis/image-comparison/README.md

-# Angular 2+ Responsive Image Comparison
+# Angular 2+ Responsive Image Comparison Slider

 Just a beauty and responsive plug and play image comparator module for Angular 2+.